ashtarts/ashtarts/README.md

 ⪼ I'm twenty years old and had my first contact with programming in High School, being part of the robotics competitive team;

 ⪼ I'm currently learning Java, and its my main programming language.
-I also am a begginer in Python and C++;
+I also am a begginer in Python and C++ [...]

-⪼ Im fluent in English, and I'm currently learning French;
+Im fluent in English, and I'm currently learning French;

 ⪼ About me: On my free time I like to play video games, listem to music and read books;